Getting started Guide

 The ICICLE library dynamically loads backend libraries at runtime.
 By default, it searches for backends in the following order:

-environment variable is defined, ICICLE will prioritize this location. - Default Directory: If the environment variable is not set, Icicle will search in the default directory
+2. Default Directory: If the environment variable is not set, Icicle will search in the default directory /opt/icicle/lib/backend.

 warning